CarolineS-QA/hwa-game-time-log/README.md

 Presentation about the project: [on google slides](https://docs.google.com/presentation/d/1wznZu-mg9XHuvzp51Q3ZPYwYu3qjcSRW8Uu_N3bzJ_g/edit?usp=sharing)

-Please see the `docs` folder for other documentation.
+Please see the `docs` folder for the other documentation that is not linked in the 'design' column of the Kanban Board.

 **[Back to top](#table-of-contents)**